Next Course Starts: 19/02/2024 (Moorabbin)

 AVI50419 – Diploma of Aviation (Flight Instructor)

 This is an intensive flying training program conducted continuously over 12 weeks requiring full-time attendance by a participant.
+Additional attendance may be required depending on such variable factors as weather, safety and progression of student competency.
 Participants receive ground theory training with practical flight training within AFC’s approved CASR Part 142 flight training organisation to deliver integrated training courses, and approved Registered Training Organisation (RTO No.52904) to deliver VET services.

 Training weeks nominally include five (5) days from Monday to Friday.